 Issues with visibility restrictions display a padlock icon.
 This icon is visible in the header in single issue view and in view mode on an agile board.
 These icons are also visible in all views on the Issues list.
 Move the pointer over this icon to display the full list of users and groups for whom the issue is visible.

 Issues are always visible to the user who reported the issue.
 If the visibility for an issue is restricted to set of users that excludes the reporter, the name of the reporter is added to the list automatically.
-This condition is shown explicitly for issues on an agile board.
-In single issue view and the Issues list, the reporter is not shown separately in the Visible to list.
+This condition is shown explicitly for issues on an agile board, in single issue view, and in the Issues list.